Iran announces uranium mining after nuclear talks fail

 DUBAI/VIENNA Iran said on Tuesday operations had begun at two uranium mines and a milling plant and that Western opposition would not slow its nuclear work, days after talks with world powers made no breakthrough.

-Western nations have "tried their utmost to prevent Iran from going nuclear, but Iran has gone nuclear," Iranian President Mahmoud Ahmadinejad said in a speech.

-"They caused restrictions and issued threats, thinking that the Iranian nation cannot achieve nuclear energy ...
-The best way for you is to cooperate with Iran," he said.

-State news agency IRNA said Iran had opened the Saghand 1 and 2 mines in the central province of Yazd and a uranium yellowcake plant in the town of Ardakan in the same region.
+Iran opened the Saghand 1 and 2 mines in the central province of Yazd and the Shahid Rezaeinejad yellowcake plant in the town of Ardakan in the same region to mark the country's National Nuclear Technology Day, state news agency IRNA said.

 Yellowcake can be further processed into enriched uranium to make fuel for nuclear power plants, Iran's stated aim, or to provide material for atomic bombs if refined much more, which the West fears may be the Islamic Republic's ultimate goal.

-The office of European Union foreign policy chief Catherine Ashton - who represents the United States, Russia, China, Germany, Britain and France in dealings with Iran - said it was no surprise Iran made such announcements on its nuclear day.

-"We urge Iran to bring its nuclear activities into compliance with its international obligations," her spokesman Michael Mann said.
+Talks between Iran and six world powers held in Kazakhstan last week failed to make progress in resolving a decade-old dispute that threatens to trigger a new war in the Middle East.
+The powers want Iran to curb its uranium enrichment activity.

-Iran denies Western accusations that it is seeking a nuclear weapons capability.
-It often announces technical advances in its programme, but these can be difficult to verify independently, Western experts say.
+Iran denies Western accusations that it is seeking an atomic weapons capability.
+It often announces technical advances in its nuclear programme, but these can be difficult to verify independently, Western experts say.

 Iran has for years carried out construction work at Saghand and Ardakan, and Tuesday's announcement was apparently intended to show that it is becoming increasingly self-sufficient in the production of nuclear fuel, despite tightening sanctions.